Bootstrapping Code Translation with Weighted Multilanguage Exploration: Experiments and Results

 \subsection{Compatibility to Existing Framework}

 Recent breakthroughs in code translation focus on inference-time strategies, which are orthogonal to the training-time optimizations of \methodname.
-To further demonstrate the compatibility of \methodname to inference-time enhancement strategies, we evaluate it by integrating it with two distinct paradigms: \begin{compactitem} \item Path-based scaling via \textbf{InterTrans} \cite{Macedo2025InterTrans}, which explores multiple translation routes.
+To further demonstrate the compatibility of \methodname to inference-time enhancement strategies, we evaluate it by integrating it with two distinct paradigms: \begin{itemize} \item Path-based scaling via \textbf{InterTrans} \cite{Macedo2025InterTrans}, which explores multiple translation routes.
 This method capitalizes on the model's inherent multilingual translation proficiency by expanding the sampling budget.
-The performance of InterTrans serves as a direct indicator of the base model's multilingual code translation effectiveness. \item Iterative refinement via \textbf{UniTrans} \cite{yang2024exploring}, which utilizes execution feedback to progressively refine the output.
-It exploits the model's self-refine ability. \end{compactitem}
+The performance of InterTrans serves as a direct indicator of the base model's multilingual code translation effectiveness.